 Website: https://sites.ualberta.ca/~rafiq1/aboutus.html Design And Manufacturing Additive Manufacturing Recycling-Repair-&-Remanufacturing Automation And Robotics System Design and Engineering Hybrid and Smart Manufacturing Industry 4.0 Lean Manufacturing

-Dr. Rafiq Ahmad has joined the Department of Mechanical Engineering at the University of Alberta in May 2016.
-Dr. Ahmad is the Principal Investigator, Director and Founder of the Laboratory of Intelligent Manufacturing, Design and Automation (LIMDA) Click to visit LIMDA.
+Dr. Rafiq Ahmad joined the Department of Mechanical Engineering at the University of Alberta in May 2016.
+Dr. Ahmad is the Principal Investigator, Director, and Founder of the Smart & Sustainable Manufacturing Systems Laboratory (SMART LAB, formerly known as LIMDA).
+Click to visit SMART Lab.

-Dr. Ahmad is currently serving as a board member (Co-UofA Student Section Advisor) in the International Society of Automation (ISA-Edmonton), Guest Editor with the Journal of Polymers, Speciality Editor of the International Journal of Industrialized Construction, and a Steering committee member of ICCMA international conferences.
+Dr. Ahmad is currently serving as a board member (Co-UofA Student Section Advisor) in the International Society of Automation (ISA-Edmonton), Guest Editor with the Journal of Production and Manufacturing Research, Journal of Polymers, Speciality Editor of the International Journal of Industrialized Construction, and a Steering committee member of ICCMA international conferences.

-Dr. Ahmad has obtained his Ph.D. and M.S. from Ecole Centrale de Nantes and Ecole Arts et Metiers Paris respectively, in France.
+Dr. Ahmad obtained his Ph.D. and M.S. from Ecole Centrale de Nantes and Ecole Arts et Metiers Paris, respectively, in France.
 He has also completed a two-year postdoctoral fellowship at the University of Luxembourg.

-Dr. Ahmad's research interest in "Design and Manufacturing" bridges the gap between fundamental research and its advanced applications into industry.
+Dr. Ahmad's research interest in "Design and Manufacturing" bridges the gap between fundamental research and its advanced applications in industry.